bakaburg1/minutemaker/README.md

     session = "Session 1",
     title = "Presentation 1",
     type = "conference presentation",
-    description = "This presentation is about this and that." from = 334,
+    description = "This presentation is about this and that.", from = 334,
     to = 600,
     speakers = c("Speaker 3"),